azimuth-cloud/azimuth-config/docs/configuration/03-kubernetes-config.md

     in the [prerequisites](./01-prerequisites.md#cinder-volumes-and-kubernetes) about
     using Cinder volumes with Kubernetes.

+!!! tip  "etcd on a separate block device"

+    If you only have a limited amount of SSD or, even better, local disk, available, consider placing [etcd on a separate block device](#etcd-block-device) to make best use of the limited capacity.

 To configure Kubernetes clusters to use volume-backed instances (i.e. use a Cinder volume as the root disk), the following variables can be used: